baychub/open_model_zoo/demos/object_detection_demo/README.md

 This demo showcases inference of Object Detection networks using Sync and Async API.

-Async API usage can improve overall frame-rate of the application, because rather than wait for inference to complete, the app can continue doing things on the host, while accelerator is busy.
+Async API usage can improve the overall frame rate of the application because rather than wait for inference to complete, the app can continue doing things on the host while the accelerator is busy.
-Specifically, this demo keeps the number of Infer Requests that you have set using `-nireq` flag.
+Specifically, this demo maintains the number of infer requests that you have set using the `-nireq` flag.
-While some of the Infer Requests are processed by IE, the other ones can be filled with new frame data and asynchronously started or the next output can be taken from the Infer Request and displayed.
+While some of the infer requests are processed by the Inference Engine, the other ones can be filled with new frame data and asynchronously started, or the next output can be taken from the infer request and displayed.

-This technique can be generalized to any available parallel slack, for example, doing inference and simultaneously encoding the resulting (previous) frames or running further inference, like some emotion detection on top of the face detection results.
+This technique can be generalized to any available parallel slack, for example, doing inference and simultaneously encoding the resulting (previous) frames or running further inference, like emotion detection on top of the face detection results.
-There are important performance caveats though, for example the tasks that run in parallel should try to avoid oversubscribing the shared compute resources.
+There are important performance caveats, though.
+For example, the tasks that run in parallel should try to avoid oversubscribing the shared compute resources.
-As another example, if the inference is performed on the HDDL, and the CPU is essentially idle, then it makes sense to do things on the CPU in parallel.
-But if the inference is performed say on the GPU, then there is little gain from doing the (resulting video) encoding on the same GPU in parallel, because the device is already busy.
+As another example, if the inference is performed on an Intel® Vision Accelerator Design with Intel® Movidius™ VPU using the HDDL plugin, leaving the CPU essentially idle, then it makes sense to do other things on the CPU in parallel.
+But if the inference is performed on the GPU, say, then there is little gain from doing the (resulting video) encoding on the same GPU in parallel, because that device is already busy.

 This and other performance implications and tips for the Async API are covered in the [Optimization Guide](https://docs.openvinotoolkit.org/latest/_docs_optimization_guide_dldt_optimization_guide.html).

 Other demo objectives are:

-@sphinxdirective
-.. tab:: Python

    * Video as input support via OpenCV\*
-   * Visualization of the resulting bounding boxes and text labels (from the ``.labels`` file) or class number (if no file is provided)

-.. tab:: C++

-   * Video as input support via OpenCV
-   * Visualization of the resulting bounding boxes and text labels (from the labels file, see ``-labels`` option) or class number (if no file is provided)
+   * Visualization of the resulting bounding boxes and text labels (from the labels file, see ``--labels`` option) or class number (if no file is provided)
-   * OpenCV is used to draw resulting bounding boxes, labels, so you can copy paste this code without need to pull Inference Engine demos helpers to your app
+   * Use of OpenCV for bounding boxes and labels, so you can copy paste this code without need to pull Inference Engine demos helpers to your app
    * Demonstration of the Async API in action
-   * Demonstration of multiple models architectures support (including pre- and postprocessing) in one application
+   * Demonstration of multiple model architecture support (including pre- and postprocessing) in one application

 @endsphinxdirective